Scalingo/promscale-buildpack/README.md

 Define the environment variable `PROMSCALE_DB_CONNECTIONS_MAX` to limit the amount of connections used by Promscale.

+### PostgreSQL Extensions

+Promscale requires the TimescaleDB extension to work.
+It is also possible to install a [Promscale extension](https://github.com/timescale/promscale_extension) to improve the performance.
+Thos can't be enabled by `promscale_user`.
+Hence, disable them on Promscale by setting these environment variables: `PROMSCALE_INSTALL_EXTENSIONS=false` and `PROMSCALE_UPGRADE_EXTENSIONS=false`.

 ## Defining the Version

 By default we're installing the version of Promscale declared in the [`bin/compile`](https://github.com/Scalingo/promscale-buildpack/blob/master/bin/compile#L16) file.
 But if you want to use a specific version, you can define the environment variable `PROMSCALE_VERSION`.